bernardocs/resume/README.md

 **Frontend developer** - [Shaw and Partners](http://www.shawandpartners.com) - March 2016 - June 2016

 > Handled the front (UI and Engeneering) of a quiz builder project.
 Worked a **lot** with Angular.
-Did some graphs using HTML Canvas.
+I also did some graphs using HTML Canvas.
 Neat!

 **Frontend UI developer** - [Avanti!](http://www.penseavanti.com.br) - February 2016 - March 2016